Kyle Busch: NASCAR

-Busch holds several NASCAR records, including the most wins in a season across the top three series in the modern era, with 24 wins in 2010.
-He also has the most all-time wins in all three national series, with 231 as of April 12, 2024.
-Busch set the record for most wins in a season in the Xfinity Series with thirteen in 2010 and holds the overall record with 102 wins.
-He also has the most wins in the Truck Series with 66.
-Busch is the only driver in history to have 60 wins in each of NASCAR's top three series.
+Busch established himself as one of the most accomplished drivers in NASCAR history, holding numerous records across the sport's top divisions.
+In 2010, he set the modern-era record for most combined victories in a single season in NASCAR's three premier series with 24 wins.
+He also holds the all-time record for career wins in the national series with 234 victories.
+Busch set the record for most wins in a season in the Xfinity Series with thirteen in 2010, and holds the overall record with 102 wins.
+He also has the most wins in the Truck Series with 69.
+Busch is the only driver in history to have at least 60 career wins in each of NASCAR's top three series.
 In 2019, he tied the record for consecutive top-ten finishes to start a season, matching Morgan Shepherd's streak of 11.
 His victory at Auto Club Speedway in 2023 made him the record holder for most consecutive seasons with a win, at nineteen, a streak that ended in 2024 with a winless season.

-At nineteen years and 317 days old, Busch became NASCAR's youngest-ever pole winner in a Cup Series race at California Speedway in 2005.
+Just shy of age 20, Busch became NASCAR's youngest-ever pole winner in a Cup Series race at California Speedway in 2005.
 He also became the youngest driver to qualify for the Chase for the Sprint Cup in 2006.
 Busch made history as the first driver to win a race and a championship in a Toyota in the Cup Series, claiming victory at Atlanta Motor Speedway in 2008 and securing the 2015 Cup championship.
 He is the only driver to win four consecutive spring races at Richmond International Raceway (2009–2012) and was the inaugural winner of the first Cup Series race at Kentucky Speedway in 2011.